liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/02-upgrading-your-development-environment.markdown

 ### Configuring Target Platform Version

-The target platform is the @product@ version you intend to develop for in your workspace.
+The target platform is the @sharepoint@ version you intend to develop for in your workspace.
 This is used to specify dependencies associated with a specific release.
-You set the target platform, define your dependencies, and workspace automatically assigns the dependency versions based on the set @product@ version.
-When initiating this step, your workspace's Target Platform property is updated to the latest release of @product-ver@.
+You set the target platform, define your dependencies, and workspace automatically assigns the dependency versions based on the set @sharepoint@ version.
+When initiating this step, your workspace's Target Platform property is updated to the latest release of @sharepoint-ver@.

 For more information on this, see the
 [Managing the Target Platform](/docs/7-2/reference/-/knowledge_base/r/managing-the-target-platform)